 Moment that mattered: Rishi Sunak becomes prime minister of the UK

-Daniel Finkelstein, columnist and Conservative member of the House of Lords, on the appointment of a new prime minister
+In issue 49 we spoke to Daniel Finkelstein, columnist and Conservative member of the House of Lords, about Rishi Sunak's rise to power

 25th October 2022 (Taken from: #49)